ling-sn/b-psid/III. Calculations/i. calculate_dr/README.md

   * Store base counts only at sites of interest in a dictionary
   * Append dictionary to list
 * Repeat for all chromosomes, and at end, convert list to dataframe
-* Permanent directory for UNUAR tsvs
-* How did we obtain the fwd and rev files? -> split_unuar_tsv
-  * fwd_unuar = Dataframe with Ψ sites on forward strand (+)
-  * rev_unuar = Dataframe with Ψ sites on reverse strand (-)
 * Afterwards, join fwd and rev counts into one dataframe

 <img width="879" height="573" alt="image" src="https://github.com/user-attachments/assets/75a61bd6-c499-4db0-88f0-1cdb91848aca" />

 * Use stat_variation_strand() to return an iterator.
 Only append pileup statistics to results dictionary if pos matches

-* Many rows with duplicate Chrom and GenomicModBase pairs, leading to rows with duplicate base/del counts.
-Hence, we removed duplicate GenomicModBase + Chrom pairs when we read in the UNUAR tsvs
-  * Start with original left-joined TSV: 3425693 rows
-  * Obtain TSV of rows in region "3UTR" with strand “+” (fwd): 1057146 rows
-  * Obtain TSV of rows in region "3UTR" with strand “-” (rev): 1014095 rows
-* After dropping duplicate rows in fwd and rev:
-  * Updated fwd: 187048 rows
-  * Updated rev: 181396 rows
-* Every position is associated with multiple TranscriptIDs, so we group them in a separate column "OtherAssocTranscripts" before dropping the pairs and keeping only the first one